RabiyaAkhtar/ATM-Login-System/README.md

 PROJECT NAME: ATM Login System

-DESCRIPTION: Discover the power of our Python-based ATM login system!
-Dive into the world of secure user authentication and account access, all seamlessly managed through the magic of a CSV file.
+DESCRIPTION: Python-based ATM login system: Dive into the world of secure user authentication and account access, all seamlessly managed through the magic of a CSV file.
 Whether you're a curious coder or aspiring to build the next generation of banking systems, this project is your key to unlocking the ATM's secrets.
 This Python project serves as a basic representation of an ATM's login functionality and can be used as a starting point for more comprehensive banking systems.

 WHAT'S INSIDE: